sftpplus/sftpplus-docs/docs/operation-client/as2-send.rst

 You can set encryption and digest algorithms via the `as2_encryption_algorithm` and `as2_signature_algorithm` configuration options.

-When sent files are to be signed, SFTPPlus signs them using the private key configured in the `as2_own_private_key` option for the location configuration.
+When sent files are to be signed, SFTPPlus signs them using the private key configured in the vault item specified by the `as2_own_private_certificate` option for the location configuration.

-When sent files are to be encrypted, SFTPPlus encrypts them using the public key from the first partner certificate configured in the `as2_partner_certificates` option for the location configuration.
+When sent files are to be encrypted,
+SFTPPlus encrypts them using the public key from the first partner certificate configured in the vault item specified by the `as2_partner_trusted_certificates` option for the location configuration.

-When receiving a signed MDN, SFTPPlus validates the signature using any of the partner certificates configured in the `as2_partner_certificates` option for the location configuration.
+When receiving a signed MDN,
+SFTPPlus validates the signature using any of the partner certificates configured in the vault item specified by the `as2_partner_trusted_certificates` option for the location configuration.

 MDN Received Content MIC